vibhoragarwal/techvibhor/_posts/github_actions.md

 [Infrastructure as Code with Azure Bicep - deploying app service, bot service with several Azure integrations](microsoft_bicep)

+I assume that you have Corporate GitHub account for which these scripts are relevant 'as is'.
+Otherwise, you may have to make minor tweaks to send additional params, but this blog would give sufficient insights to prepare your workflow.

 ## What we would achieve

 Use GitHub actions (use an organizational account or even personal) to deploy Bot on Azure with several Azure service integrations.